 Clinical-community partnerships and multisector collaboratives are now on the rise.
 However, stakeholders are using different terms and definitions when describing their values, work, and goals.
 This lack of clarity, precision, and agreement about the words we use make it harder to collaborate.

 To address these issues, we recently held a webinar highlighting ways stakeholders in multi-sector collaboratives and clinical-community partnerships can better communicate about social determinants of health and health equity.

 - Katherine Verlander of the Center for Medicare & Medicaid Services gave an overview of the Accountable Health Communities Model being led out of the CMS Innovation Center.

 - Dora Hughes of The George Washington University discussed findings from the Funders Forum on Accountable Health.

 - HealthBegins CEO Rishi Manchanda led a discussion about our newly released Upstream Communications Toolkit.

 The AHC Model is fundamentally testing three things:

-- Partner alignment at the community level ad implementation of a community-wide quality improvement approach to address beneficiary needs.
+- Partner alignment at the community level and implementation of a community-wide quality improvement approach to address beneficiary needs.

 But these collaborations are exactly where the language confusion can come into play.
 And this is exactly where we hope communication tools can help unmuddy the waters.

-Our next presenter, Dora Hughes of The George Washington University, walked us through the Founders Forum for Accountable Health, a group funded by both private and public organizations.
-The Forum came together in part because the funders were funding various organizations to advance multi-sector collaboratives, sometimes known as “Accountable Communities for Health”, but in a silo’d fashion and without a shared framework for communicating and evaluating efforts.
+Our next presenter, Dora Hughes of The George Washington University, walked us through the Funders Forum for Accountable Health, a group funded by both private and public organizations.
+The Forum came together in part because the funders were funding various organizations to advance multi-sector collaboratives, sometimes known as “Accountable Communities for Health,” but in a siloed fashion and without a shared framework for communicating and evaluating efforts.
 The Forum set out to do four things: